Film's 'Fifty Shades' of kinky sex stoke domestic abuse debate

 PROTESTS GAIN TRACTION

 Major women's groups have been silent when it comes to the Universal Pictures film.
-But hashtags such as #FiftyShadesisAbuse is gaining traction on Twitter and campaigners are using social media to organise protests at local movie theatres.
+But hashtags such as #FiftyShadesisAbuse is gaining traction on Twitter and campaigners are using social media to organize protests at local movie theaters.

 The Minnesota Child Protection League on Wednesday said the film "glorifies emotional and sexual abuse as love'" and launched the campaign "50ShadesThePledge" to offer resources for parents to dissuade their children from seeing the film.